 There are many studies that have shown that silicone is safe for human use on the skin, there is a concern about the bio-accumulation and it effect on the environment.
 Even though silicone is a natural substance, being the second most abundant substance on the planet, in order to use it in cosmetics, it must undergo very extensive processing, which essentially renders it synthetic.

-That being said, the use of silicone in scar treatment products is very effective and if this is an avenue that you feel is more what you need for your particular situation, I would recommend that you check out these two products (I will be doing more in depth looks into these products and will get full write ups about them as soon as possible):
+That being said, the use of silicone in scar treatment products is very effective and if this is an avenue that you feel is more what you need for your particular situation, I would recommend that you check out the following product:

 The Scarology product line utilizes silicone gel sheeting along with scar cream to reduce scars.
 They have two different systems, one for average sized scars and one for larger scars, like those resulting from C-sections.

 This is a 3 step system that includes exfoliation, scar cream, and silicone application.
 According to their website, changes in appearance have been reported in as little as 3 days, which is pretty amazing.
-Check out their website, or purchase directly from Amazon.
+Check out their official website for more information and the best deals.

 Scar lightening creams and silicone based scar treatments are a great option when wanting to lessen the appearance of scars.
 There are other, more expensive solutions, but if you are looking for an easy, affordable, and convenient solution, these products are hard to pass up.
 Good luck in your search and remember to check out my more detailed looks at the products I listed above.
 See ya there!